 Phone - 443-896-4231

-Voice assistants have become integral to modern life, but they come with significant limitations: reliance on cloud services, privacy concerns, and recurring costs.
-FRIDAY addresses these challenges by offering a fully offline, local AI solution.
-Built as an evolution of all previous voice assistants, FRIDAY leverages new technologies like Ollama, Llama 3.2, and Gemma2 to provide a faster, more personalized, and cost-effective experience.
+Voice assistants have become integral to modern life, but they come with significant limitations, such as reliance on cloud services, privacy concerns, and recurring costs.
+FRIDAY addresses these challenges by offering a fully offline, local AI solution that not only keeps your data private but also ensures faster, more reliable interactions.
+Unlike most voice assistants that depend on cloud-based APIs, FRIDAY is designed to operate entirely locally, providing a secure, cost-effective, and lightning-fast AI experience.

 Utilizes Ollama and Llama 3.2 or Gemma2 for offline AI processing.